 Where to see Southern California wildflowers

 On the Palos Verdes Peninsula, wildflowers bloom year-round thanks to its coastal location, but like most Southern California locations, March and April are peak months.
 In the summer, you’ll see buckwheats with soft white blooms, cactus, native milkweed, cliff aster and California aster.
-But this spring, you can head to any number of the nature preserves—the Palos Verdes Nature Preserve, Linden H. Chandler Preserve, George F. Canyon and White Point Nature Preserve—to catch blooms.
-According to Ann Dalkey, the author of Wildflowers of the Palos Verdes Peninsula who volunteers with the Palos Verdes Peninsula Land Conservancy, you’ll see fiddlenecks on the east side of the Chandler Preserve, where monarch butterflies hang out, as well as deerweed, poppies and more.
-Lupines can be seen at White Point Nature Preserve, while hiking the Mariposa, Flying Mane and Basalt trails in Palos Verdes Nature Preserve will lead you to red paintbrush.
-You’ll also find blooms of California bush sunflower, mariposa lilies and wild hyacinth
+Head to any number of the area’s nature preserves—the Palos Verdes Nature Preserve, Linden H. Chandler Preserve, George F. Canyon and White Point Nature Preserve—in the springtime to try to catch blooms.

 Photograph: Courtesy Native Wildflowers of the Palos Verdes Peninsula

 Located in the San Jacintos Mountains, wildflowers are such a big deal here they have an entire festival around them.
-The Idyllwild Wildflower and Art Show typically arrives just in time for the region’s peak wildflower season.
-According to Amanda Allen, the park’s interpreter, because the area is at a higher elevation (the nature center is at 5,400 feet), the flowers bloom later in the season.
-So if you head to area in late May, you’ll find a variety of species, including western azaleas, snow plant, rosy “pussytoes,” a variety of lupine, both leafy and Alpine asters, evening primrose, meadow monkeyflower and a variety of penstemon.
+The Idyllwild Wildflower and Art Show typically arrives just in time for the region’s peak wildflower season (which comes much later in the season due to the area’s elevation around 5,400 feet).
+So if you head over in late May, you’ll find a variety of species, including western azaleas, a variety of lupine, both leafy and Alpine asters and a variety of penstemon.
 If you travel above 6,000 feet, you’ll find even more varieties, but those tend to bloom even later in the season (say, June or even July).
-If you’re looking to take a hike to see the flowers, Allen recommends taking the Summit Trail from the nature center down to the meadow in the County Park, then returning via the Perimeter trail.
-According to Allen, this route will take you through different micro-climates, which result in different wildflower varieties.
+If you’re looking to take a hike to see the flowers, try the Summit Trail from the nature center down to the meadow in the County Park, then returning via the Perimeter trail.